sh4nnongoh/DockerNginxLog/README.md

 # DockerNginxLog

-● Deploy a Dockerized application serving a static website via (e.g. via Nginx) that displays a custom welcome page (but not the default page for the web server used) ● Use fluentd to ship Nginx request logs to an output of your choice (e.g. S3, ElasticSearch)
+- A Dockerized application is deployed to serve a static website via Nginx

+- fluentd is used to ship Nginx request logs to ElasticSearch

-● Provide a standalone solution including both webapp and fluentd using docker-compose and/or a kubernetes deployment (plain manifest or helm chart)
+- A standalone solution is provided that includes both webapp and EFK stack using docker-compose.

+## Building

+### Docker

+    $ docker-compose up --build

+- Navigate to http://localhost:8080 to view the HTML5 website.
+- Navigate to http://localhost:5601 to view HTTP requests in a Kibana dashboard.